ibm-cloud-docs/billing-usage/promo_codes.md

 {: tip}

 Promotions are one type of credit for your account.
 For example, if you have a Pay-As-You-Go or Subscription account, you can use promo codes for limited-time credits toward your account and {{site.data.keyword.Bluemix_notm}} products.
 Promo codes are different from feature codes that provide access to Trial accounts, or subscriptions that add credits as discounts to your account.

+Promo codes cannot be used for third-party services unless otherwise stated in the definition of the promo code.
+{: note}

 ## Types of available promotion credits
 {: #available-promo-credit}